benjaminion/upgrading-ethereum-book/src/book.md

 ## What to expect

-This is a book for those who want to understand Ethereum&nbsp;2.0 &ndash; Ethereum on prooof of stake &ndash; at a technical level.
+This is a book for those who want to understand Ethereum&nbsp;2.0 &ndash; Ethereum on proof of stake &ndash; at a technical level.
 I am aiming for a degree of completeness, at least touching on all the main areas.
 But this is an explainer, not an encyclopedia.

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.